Temple College Procedures

 If my class is cancelled, what do I do?

-See an advisor.
+See an Advisor or email us at firstname.lastname@example.org .
 Classes may be cancelled if there is insufficient enrollment.
 If your class is cancelled, you should try enrolling in another section or course.
 You may use the amount you paid for the cancelled class as credit for the cost of your new course.
-If you are unable to add another course, the college will mail you your refund.
+If you are unable to add another course, please check with the cashier’s office in regards to your refund

 What if I cannot attend every class session?